 Welcome - we are so happy you want to use our Molecule Sets!
 However, we are sorry to say since the Edgerton Center can no longer purchase LEGO® bricks in bulk, we aren’t able sell Molecule Sets anymore.

 How to make the sets/kits yourself:

-1. We have made our documents available for download for free from our website.
+1. We have made the mats and worksheets available for download for free from our website.

 2. You can purchase the following list of bricks yourself from LEGO.com or bricklink.com.
 (We have found bricklink.com to be a good source of bricks.)
 Some teachers have also asked parents for donations of LEGO bricks.

 3. Each module requires different numbers of the LEGO bricks, so you don't need obtain all of the bricks, if the bricks are too difficult to find or too expensive.
 Each lesson page lists the bricks required for that lesson: Chemical Reactions, Photosynthesis, Understanding Air, and Understanding Oceans.